L4-Wyrm/Tranquilizing_Weaponry/README.md

-# Fertilized Eggs Naturally Spawn
+# Tranquilizing Weaponry

-Source code of Fertilized Eggs Naturally Spawn
+Source code of Tranquilizing Weaponry

 ## Description
 This is full source code of Tranquilizing Weaponry